Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

 The model simulations were performed over each agricultural field rather than all the pixels, to reduce computation time.
 Based upon land cover information at 200 m, contiguous, homogeneous regions of sweet-corn and cotton were identified, as shown in Figure~\ref{fig:landcover}.
 A realization of the LSP-DSSAT model was used to simulate LST, LAI, and PPT at the centroid of each homogeneous region, using the corresponding crop module within DSSAT.
 The model simulations were performed using the 200 m forcings at the centroid, as shown in Figure~\ref{fig:landcover}.
 Linear averaging is typically sufficient to illustrate the effects of resolution degradation \cite{Crow2003}.
 The model simulations at 200 m were spatially averaged to obtain PPT, LST, LAI, SM, and T$_{\textrm{B}}$ at 1 and 10 km.
-The SM obtained at 1 km were used as truth to evaluate the downscaling methodology.
-To simulate rain-fed systems, all the water input from both precipitation and irrigation were combined together, and the ``PPT" in this study represents these combined values, representing a rain-fed system.
+The SM obtained at 1 km was divided into the training and test sets that were used as truth to evaluate the disaggregation methodology and serve as simulated ``\textit{in-situ}" measurements to train the algorithm respectively.
+PPT, LAI and LST are typically chosen due to their high correlations with SM~\cite{Piles2011,merlin2013,Chakrabarti2014}.
+Other geophysical descriptors such as slope and soil texture were not used in this study because of their limited utility in a flat and primarily sandy region, such as that in North Central Florida.
+To simulate rainfed systems, all the water input from both precipitation and irrigation were combined together, and the ``PPT" in this study represents these combined values.